Understanding peacefulness through the world news: Results

-Considering that XGBoost provides the best results on average across all countries, we choose it for the results presentation, as well as for the analysis that follows.
-Table \ref{tab:results_countries} reports the performance indicators for XGBoost model for the 1-month-ahead up to 6-months-ahead GPI estimates for nine countries.
-Overall, 1-month-ahead GPI estimates are significantly more accurate compared to the rest future estimates, especially to the 6-months-ahead time horizon.
-We observe that there are countries, such as Portugal, for which the model performance remains stable over all 6 months predictions, and countries, such as Yemen, for which the model performance falls for each additional in future prediction.
-An explanation to these different model behaviors could be that, for example for Portugal the military, socio-economic, and political situation remains stable over time, and therefore the most important variables can help make a more accurate prediction even further in the future.
-On the contrary, in war-torn countries, such as Yemen, the country situation changes constantly, and as a consequence, the variables the model uses for the future predictions are not that much relevant anymore.
-For this reason, for the Yemen model we also conduct a training with the 36 most recent monthly values (Yemen annotated in the Table \ref{tab:results_countries} with an asterisk), as opposed to the 72 values used for the rest of the countries' models.
-We demonstrate that the model's performance improves considerably.
-The mean Pearson correlation increases from 0.737 to 0.892, the mean MAPE drops from 6.832 to 4.287, and the mean RMSE decreases from 0.268 to 0.180.
-However, we do not observe the same improvement in the models' performance for the other war-torn countries, such as Libya and DR Congo.
+An explanation for these different behaviors could be, for example, in the case of Portugal, that the military, socio-economic, and political situation remains stable over time.
+Therefore the most important variables contribute to a more accurate prediction even further in the future.
+On the contrary, in war-torn countries like Yemen, the country's situation changes constantly, and the variables are not much relevant anymore.
+For this reason, for Yemen, we also conduct a training with the 36 most recent monthly values (Yemen $^*$ in Table \ref{tab:results_countries}), as opposed to the 72 values used for the rest of the countries.
+The performance improves considerably: the mean Pearson Correlation increases from 0.737 to 0.892, the mean MAPE drops from 6.832 to 4.287, and the mean RMSE decreases from 0.268 to 0.180.
+However, we do not observe the same improvement in the performance when decreasing the training set for the other war-torn countries, such as DR Congo.